Miguel0112VF/PythonFinal/README.md

 There's some other additional stuff in the repository that I didn't put into here.

 Part 7 is in the file called PythonExamFinal.py and another method is also seen in the end of the PythonExamFinal.ipynb.
+I'm sorry this is so disorganized, but I have no clue how else to do this, but all of the work is done.

 # Observed Substrings
 string = 'ATTTGGATT'